Medium says it will compensate writers based on reading time, not claps – TechCrunch

 Medium is announcing significant changes to its Partner Program, where subscribers pay for access to exclusive content, and the revenue gets split with writers.

 The biggest change is that writers will now be compensated based “primarily” on reading time, rather than claps.
 In a post, Medium’s Emma Smith describes reading time as “a closer measure of quality and resonance with readers.”
-After all, it reflects the interest and behavior of all readers, not “not just the ones who remember to 👏.”
+After all, it reflects the interest and behavior of all readers, “not just the ones who remember to 👏.”

 According to Smith’s post, Medium has now paid out more than $6 million total to 30,000 writers.